123456789_123456789_123456789_123456789_123456789_

 create_join_table :products, :categories, column_options: { null: true }

-By default, the name of the join table comes from the union of the first two arguments provided to create_join_table, in alphabetical order.
+By default, the name of the join table comes from the union of the first two arguments provided to create_join_table, in lexical order.
+In this case, the table would be named categories_products.

 To customize the name of the table, provide a :table_name option: